jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Diminishing and exploding gradient

-From our previous example, we demonstrate how important to trace the gradient at different layer to troubleshoot problem.
+**Cannot train a mode if gradients explode or diminish.** From our previous example, we demonstrate how important to trace the gradient at different layer to troubleshoot problem.
 In our online dating model, we log
 $$ || gradient || $$
 for each layers.